 Where it does not form insurmountable beaches or cliffs, the rugged and cobbled coast of the region dominates everywhere.
 They are authentic natural museums.
 The food cycle of the pedreros or pedrales is like a wheel that turns and the man is at the end of the chain.
 Llámpares, periwinkles, arcinos (oricios), barnacles, shrimps, cámbaros, andariques, cuttlefish, barbadas, congrios, xulies, goats, sea bass and, and a little further from the coast, lobsters and spider crabs.

 An example of adaptation to the environment is that of lamps.
-In spite of its stony immobility -for it always lets itself be seen clinging vigorously to the rocks-, it deceives.
+In spite of its stony immobility -for it always lets itself be seen holding the rocks with vigor-, it deceives.
 This mollusc moves although it is difficult to see.
 He is a grandfather of the snails, he moves in a similar way to these; the only thing that happens is that, in his persistent attempt to be true to his style, he continues to breathe through gills and has not yet surfaced.
 Its shell is flat and rudimentary and therefore more ancestral, almost a legend.
 The feeling of "threat" barely knows her.
-But of course, trust has always been the first enemy of living organisms, and a man appears - preferably with a license for this type of fishing - and the lamp, confused and impotent in front of the body, contemplates how his soul rock is left in the distance forever.
+But of course, trust has always been the first enemy of living organisms, and a man appears - preferably with license for this type of fishing - and the lamp, confused and impotent before the body to body, contemplates how his soul rock is left in the distance forever.
 The sociology of any habitat also extends to the popular llamparadas.
 Numerous coastal towns render their particular gastronomic tribute every year to one of the tastiest and most abundant mollusks of its coast.
 Kilograms and kilograms of "llámpares" are cooked with care, as tradition dictates and as the orality of the oldest of the place gathers.
 They say that this dish served to reinforce the diet in the difficult times, the postwar period that some knew.
-And that we do not have chroniclers to explain in all its dimension "sign" the concheros that left the Paleolithic in these lands.
+And that we do not have chroniclers to explain in all its "sign" dimension the concheros left by the Paleolithic in these lands.
 Everything seems to indicate, in any case, that the lamp is very good.
 Above all it tastes like sea and rock.

 The walkers or nécoras